ktro2828/repo-manage-trial/README.md

 # repo-manage-trial

-The trial repository to learn repository management
+The trial repository to learn repository management.

+For detail, see docs.